Practical life in Paris (1) : the city

 • Do not expect the owner to repaint it before you move : it is your job... ; when you move in, the owner will have an official statement of the condition of the place you rent ("état des lieux") established and signed by you : mention on it everything you would hate to re-do before you leave ; you must pay most repairs except those which are related to the building itself ;

-• Of course you must sign an insurance contract ("assurance habitation") with any insurance company and the owner may require a proof that your income is sufficient to pay the rent (classically, three months of salary slips showing that the rent would not represent more than 30% of your income or, for young people", a formal duly signed guarantee by the parents)
+• Of course you must sign an insurance contract ("assurance habitation") with any insurance company and the owner may require a proof that your income is sufficient to pay the rent (classically, three months of salary slips showing that the rent would not represent more than 30% of your income or, for young people", a formal duly signed guarantee by the parents).
+If you are shocked to see how demanding the owners are, read why.

 • Be ready to pay the agency a fee ("honoraires d'agence") of around one month rent and a cash deposit ("dépot de garantie") of generally 3 months rent